criticalfault/nullsheen_main_site/content/posts/lonestar-game.md

 ---

 ## Lone Star Campaign
-For a long time ive had a desire to run a Lone Star game.
-I've always been a huge fan of police procedurals on TV and I thought i'd take a stab a writing a small campaign for it.
+For a long time i've had a desire to run a Lone Star game.
+I've always been a huge fan of police procedural's on TV and I thought i'd take a stab a writing a small campaign for it.
 I then had the idea of releasing these as episodic posts someone might be able to use for their own campaign.

 That makes this first post a setup post with a few special rules.
 Some of these are modified directly out of the Lone Star book.
 It was a very good resources, but I think it could use for some more gamification on both sides of the law.
 The campaign will revolve around 2 different aspects.
-Its up to you and your table if you want to play out the Court Cases.
+It's up to you and your table if you want to play out the Court Cases.
 Otherwise, this is a background activity that the sessions build too.
 It should be the crux of your campaign to see these suspects charged and placed in jail!

 I will be releasing 12 adventures to go with this setting to get you and your friends in the seat.
-A lot of these are based on episodes of various police procedurals with some shadowrun flare.
+A lot of these are based on episodes of various police procedural with some shadowrun flare.

 If you do decide to run this campaign please let me know!
 I'd love to hear some war stories!
 Please send me an email.
 Dean 'at' nullsheen.com.